Out-Law Guide | 26 Mar 2021 | 9:25 am | 15 min. read

 Landlords in England and Wales retain scope to recover rent and other sums due to them under commercial lease agreements despite coronavirus legislation, guidance and practice directions issued in the UK restricting some of their options.
-The options open to landlords in Scotland are different from those in England and Wales and are addressed in a separate guide.
+The options open to landlords in Scotland and Northern Ireland are different from those in England and Wales and are addressed in separate guides.

 Depending on the specific circumstances landlords find themselves in, remaining options might include recovering sums owed by tenants of commercial property from former tenants, guarantors, recovering them directly from subtenants, or through debt recovery proceedings, among other examples.